tsykoduk/heroku_log_analyzer/README.md

 * GNU/Timeout - on OSX do ``brew install coreutils``.
 Linux should have it.
 * Run bundle install in it's directory and it will grab the gems that it requires
 * Tested on OSX with Ruby 1.9.3
+* This should work on linux, however it's not been tested yet

 Pull and get stats from Heroku logs